 The time the trigger has to wait can be adjusted within the settings of the Timer Trigger.
 You let it wait just a few seconds, or even multiple days!

 Timer Triggers get cancelled when an action gets triggered before the timer runs out, for example when the user sends another message before the bot is done waiting.
 If you check the checkbox for “Continue timer on reply”, the bot will not cancel when an action gets triggered.
 There are some use cases where it can be helpful to enable this setting, but for most of the time you will not need it.

 Send typing will show a “typing” animation to the user within the chat, so it looks like the bot is actually typing its message.
 This can make the bot feel more human, but it has another benefit: if the user sees the bot is still typing its response, the user is less likely to interfere by sending more (impatient) messages.

 More information about the Timer Trigger

 Timers are great for optimizing the customer experience, since they allow you to add Feedback Flows, handle waiting time, and more!
-For more tips on how to improve your bot using Timer Triggers, read our blog 3 ways to improve your chatbot by using Timers.
+For more tips on how to improve your bot using Timer Triggers, read our blog How to use Timers.

 Differences between the Timer Trigger and the Delay Action